actionsPrint Blog Post

 Using the Balance Sheet as a Planning Tool

 Defining and completing each component of a personal balance sheet makes understanding one’s current financial position — and more importantly, planning for the future — an easier process.
 Doing this allows us to know what variables will improve our situation, be it increasing the value of our assets or decreasing our liabilities.
-This knowledge allows individuals to make informed decisions and ensure they are prepared for the future.
+This knowledge allows individuals to make informed decisions for the future.
 With that said, the balance sheet for a practice should serve the exact same purpose.